joergen7/erlang-red/README.md

-Erlang-Red - A Node-RED backend coded in Erlang
+Erlang-Red - BEAM/Erlang backend for Node-RED
 =====

 An experiment to replace Node-REDs existing NodeJS backend with an Erlang equivalent that is 100% compatible to existing flow code.